hellerve/ptolemy/README.md

 typography any time soon, but the advice given in this paper is rock-solid.

+* [Legible, are you sure?
+An experimentation-based typographical design in Safety-critical context](http://lii-enac.fr/articles/vinot-chi-2012.pdf) by **Jean-Luc Vinot & Sylvie Athènes** (2012)

+Related to the item above, but a bit more analytical and focusing on digital graphical interfaces instead of print.
+It's also not as easy to infer simple rules from the paper, but it's still presenting deep insights.

 ### Books

 * *Abhandlung über den Ursprung der Sprache* by **Johann Gottfried Herder** (1772)